 In the residential sector financial incentive structures are one of the main instruments in redressing householders unwillingness or inability to invest in energy efficiency by themselves.
-Financial incentives for energy efficiency measures, like wall insulation or new windows, may also stimulate house owners to renew the electrical installation.
+Financial incentives for energy efficiency measures, like wall insulation or new windows, may provide an opportunity for house owners to renew the electrical installation.
+Additional financial incentives for renewal of electrical installation may stimulate house owners to renew the electrical installation.